codersforcauses/software-engineering-practices-demo-template/README.md

 `python3 -m venv venv` to create a new python environment

-To activate the virtual environment, run `source venv/bin/activate`
+To activate the virtual environment, run `source venv/bin/activate` or `venv/Scripts/activate`

 To install packages, run `pip install -r requirements.txt`